 Dentiq is pleased to offer the most advanced treatments available to modern dentistry when restoring an incomplete smile.
 Dental implants are considered to be the gold standard in tooth replacement.
-We shine with implants that are designed like natural teeth; Dr. Sundar & Dr Lisa are skilled and experienced with every step of the implants process.
+We shine with implants that are designed like natural teeth; Dr. Sundar & Associates are skilled and experienced with every step of the implants process.
 So, they don’t have to refer you to an oral surgeon or other specialist for the actual placement of the implant in the jaw.
 In addition to our comprehensive technical capabilities, our patients in and around Napier may select metal-free dental implants made from Zirconia.
 These implants are placed by both our dentists.

 The Zirconia difference